IgniteUI/igniteui-xplat-docs/doc/en/components/themes/elevations.md

 ## Using Elevation Factor

-In addition to elevation levels, $ProductName$ exposes a CSS variable that makes it easy to control the global elevation factor.
+In addition to elevation levels, {ProductName} exposes a CSS variable that makes it easy to control the global elevation factor.
 The default value is set to 1 which means all component shadows will be the same as defined in their component themes.
 If you want to remove all shadows, you just need to change the property value to 0:

 ```css
 :root {